 In this case, as a manager, you say: “Call me and chat with me on any matter you need, after 11 PM till 7 PM”.
 You can address only these two sides of the coin - personal or professional.

 Apply this rule - employees, just like all people are different in their capacities to perform in your contact center.
 Although you’re unable to hire the best of the best agents in the world each day, you need to ensure that your agent makes the best they can.

-That will be the performance of the particular agent.
-Many managers mistakenly want to achieve from an employee something they can’t deliver.
+That will be the call center agent performance management of the particular agent.
+Many managers mistakenly want to achieve something they can’t deliver from an employee.

 So your first assignment as the manager is to quickly identify the capacities of each employee to deliver the best value for the company.
-For example, a few of your agents perfectly interact via phone yet neglect to chat because it’s trying and time-consuming for them.
+For example, a few of your agents perfectly provide customer interactions via phone yet neglect to chat because it’s trying and time-consuming for them.

-And others are fine with the chat, yet they hesitate to make phone calls.
+And others are fine with the chat, yet they hesitate to make customer calls.
 Isn’t it true?
-So if possible, assign only those tasks to agents, which they are okay with.
-When they master the easiest for them, they can expand the potential in communicating skills, fast resolution, increasing the level of professionalism, etc.
+So if possible, assign only those tasks to agents, that they are okay with.
+When they master the easiest for them, they can expand their potential in communication skills, first contact resolution and fast issue resolution, increase their level of professionalism, etc.

-Of course, precise KPI metrics, adherence to the schedule, personal expression of happiness, or vice versa tell you much about the agent.
-For instance, if a person adheres to your working schedule, has perfect KPI and other metrics, and is constantly driven to work and perform – that’s the indicator of the top-performers.
+Of course, precise key metrics, adherence to the schedule, occupancy rate, personal expression of happiness, or other vital contact center agent performance metrics tell you much about the agent.
+For instance, if a person adheres to your working schedule, has perfect KPI and other contact center agent performance metrics, and is constantly driven to work and perform – that’s the indicator of the top performers.

 Personal behavior – is the first side of the coin

 Regarding the employee's professional behavior, you always meet either personal or professional issues.
 Let’s define personal issues.
 Frankly, these are the circumstances that prevent an employee from delivering a high level of productivity.
 You can include this issue:

 - Laziness or poor working habits;